Get ready, homework

 “Even ordinary effort over time yields extraordinary results” (Keith Ellis, p.
 74).
 The buck stops at you.
 In my experience it is also often the adult, the family coach (you) who forgets, doesn’t feel like it, is too tired, too busy, has a crisis to deal with etc..
 Yes, your child might resist doing homework with you for a while, but it is your response to that resistance, or to anything else stopping you from doing homework with your child that decides whether the homework happens or not.
 I enthusiastically encourage you to keep homework happening as regularly as you can through the hard times, and to keep your enthusiasm for homework up (even if you have to fake that).
 It takes a few weeks to form a new habit.

 To form the homework habit – allow ten weeks.
-Your child’s resistance will melt away over time as you consistently use the strategies suggested in my blogs and in my coaching manual.
-Many of the family coaches have realised that they were the weak link, not their circumstances nor their child.
-They were the ones who actually stopped coaching.
+Your child’s resistance will melt away over time as you consistently use the strategies suggested in my posts.
+Many family coaches have realised that they were the ones who stopped coaching, not their circumstances nor their child.

 Family coaches also regularly tell me that the joy and pleasure they now feel when doing homework with their child and the respectful, easy, deepening relationship they now share, was worth keeping going through the hard times.
 “Begin today what you regret not having done yesterday and you will avoid that regret tomorrow” (Keith Ellis, p.73).